IPMI-ICNS-UKE/multiscale/README.md

 The source codes and models presented therein will be made available here upon acceptance of the manuscript.
 In case of questions, urgent requests or if you need to access to the source codes before, please contact the corresponding author.

-Kind regards,

-R. Schmitz, on behalft of the authors
+Kind regards, R. Schmitz (on behalf of the authors)